IJbeasley/Personal_Academic_Website/content/resources/2024-08-29-the-surprisingly-simple-way-to-update-font-awesome-icons-if-you-have-an-old-hugo-wowchemy-webpage/index.md

 ---
 title: "The surprisingly simple way to update Font Awesome icons if you have an old(er) Hugo Wowchemy Academic website"
 author: 'Isobel Beasley'
 date: '2024-08-29'
 slug: update-fa-old-hugo
-categories: ['resources', 'hugo webpages']
+categories: ['Resources', 'General Coding', 'Hugo webpages']
 tags: ['R', 'Blogdown', 'Hugo', 'Font Awesome']
 subtitle: 'AKA: What I learnt by spending a frustrating 2 days trying to get bluesky icons on my website'
 summary: 'AKA: What I learnt by spending a frustrating 2 days trying to get bluesky icons on my website'